whyolet/text/docs/v2/undo.md

 ```

 * Simple separate "Undo" and "Redo".
-* If you changed the text, you can undo to any version - no data loss.
+* If you've changed the text, you can undo to any version - no data loss.
 * If you're just moving around without changing the text, "Undo" keeps undoing as expected.
-* The latest 1000 versions are kept in the persistent local database, so if you (accidentally) close the app, you can re-open it and continue undoing/redoing.
+* The latest 1000 versions are kept in the persistent local database,
+  * so if you've (accidentally) closed the app,
+  * you can re-open it and continue undoing/redoing.